“Follow your passion.” You hear it everywhere.

 Imagine now being a teenager and having only very limited history and experience behind you.
 Is it really fair that we ask teens to figure out what they want to study and become this early on with such little understanding of all the things that are out there to explore?

 While it would be terrific if everyone was born with an innate knowledge of what made them happy, it’s not realistic.

-Nevertheless, helping your teenager find his passion is a truly worthy pursuit.
+Nevertheless, helping your teenager find her passion is a truly worthy pursuit.
 Here are just a few reasons why:

 - It feels great to be immersed in something you love, to learn more about something that makes your heart happy.

 - It’s a critical piece in helping to form an identity.

 - Colleges seek students who commit to activities that they’re excited about and grow with.

 - And a bonus: Being engaged in something she’s passionate about can help occupy your teen in something meaningful and keep her out of trouble.

 Some students have a natural passion that’s unmistakable.
 My oldest daughter, for example, has been obsessed with learning about horses since she laid eyes on one when she was two years old, and so just about all of her pursuits have involved horses in some way or another.
 She’s helped run summer horse camps, volunteered as a farm and ranch hand and held a job as a trainer for beginning riders.
 In between activities she reads literature and watches documentaries related to the subject.